AzureAiDevs/hub/website/blog/2023-aia/2023-04-08-ai-accessibility/index.md

 If you update the description, please update the description: in the frontmatter as well.
 -->

-**Learn to build AI for everyone with AI for Accessibility**
+**Learn about the 6 ways to improve accessibility with Azure AI**

 <!-- README
 The following is the intro to the post.
 It should be a short teaser for the post.
 -->

 Yesterday we talked about the importance of Responsible AI.
-Today is about 6 ways to improve accessibility with Azure AI.
-There are over one billion people in the world living with disabilities.
+Today is about 6 ways to improve accessibility with Azure AI for the billion people living with disabilities.

 ## 🎯 What we'll cover